David-Berghaus/noncong_database/README.md

 | 17 | 16/35 |

 The database currently contains 200 representatives of genus zero noncongruence subgroups.
-For each of these subgroups we have rigorously computed q-expansions of the Hauptmodul and all modular forms and cuspforms up to and including weight 6 up to the 50th order.
-We also include numerical expressions to construct the spaces of Eisenstein series to around 1000 digits precision as well as floating point expressions of the q-expansions, limited to 100 digits per coefficients to save storage space.
+For each of these subgroups we have rigorously computed q-expansions of the Hauptmodul and all modular forms and cuspforms up to and including weight 6.
+We also include numerical expressions to construct the spaces of Eisenstein series to around 1500 digits precision.

 ### Genus one